tomjoht/simplifying-complexity/_docs/hiding-complexity.md

 ---

 {: principle}
-Look for ways to reduce complexity by hiding the lesser-used information on the screen through JavaScript techniques.
+Look for ways to reduce complexity by hiding less-used information on the screen through JavaScript techniques.

 * TOC
 {:toc}